TessorNetwork/Fury/docs/docs2.2.0/app_developers/commercioapi-introduction.md

 **Limits**

-`amount` : There is a limit in the amount value of `100000000 ucommercio`
+`amount` : There is a limit in the amount value of `100000000 ufury`

 ATTENTION : Is not available a `faucet` for CCC .
 The Buy function (`coming soon`) in the dev.commercio.app must be used